Here’s a guide to help you to and through college. Click below for each step on the journey.

 Periodically check your career goals to see if they are still applicable.

 Monitor your financial aid status with your college financial aid office or the appropriate person at your college.

 Seek assistance from your support network if you need help.
-Tennessee Reconnect Community Advisors are always available: [local contact info]
+Tennessee Reconnect Community Navigators are always available: [local contact info]

 At this stage you are just around the corner from having the degree you worked so hard for.
 There are only a few items left to check off your list:

 - Order your cap and gown.

 - Ensure that all forms for graduation are completed and submitted by the deadlines, with required signatures from you, your Advisor, and other college personnel.